rexgraystone/K-NearestNeighborsClassifier/README.md

   2. **Number of data points:** 7100

-  3. **Testing process** (cross-validation): 1420 (Randomly picking 20% of the data for testing, and doing the testing _k_ many times (each time picking the 20% test data randomly))
+  3. **Testing process** (cross-validation): 1420 (Randomly picking 20% of the data for testing, and doing the testing _k_ many times; each time picking the 20% test data randomly))

 ### Implementation:
 Write the code for a custom kNN algorithm, and generate an averaged confusion matrix.
 Repeat the process using sklearn's KNeighborsClassifier library classifier.